Usage Guide

 DiRe offers several parameters that can be tuned to optimize the dimensionality reduction process:

-• dimension: Target dimension for the embedding (typically 2 or 3)
+• n_components: Target dimension for the embedding (typically 2 or 3)

 • n_neighbors: Number of neighbors to consider when constructing the graph